 Online Sign Language Lessons, Classes and Courses

 Online sign language courses explore the history and culture of the deaf community and teach individuals the skills needed to use sign language as an interpreter, teacher or counselor.
-This article discusses some of the most common online sign language courses.
+Online sign language courses can be taken fully online and may be offered as a single class or as part of a certificate program.

 Online courses in sign language teach students to express themselves and develop conversational skills by using gestures with their fingers, hands and arms.
 Students may also explore the literature used by the deaf community and investigate how it compares to English.
-Online sign language courses can be taken fully online and may be offered as a single class or as part of a certificate program.

-Sign language courses require access to a DVD player and recorder so students can review lessons and submit videos of themselves performing sign language for testing, which may also be done at an off-campus testing site.
+Sign language courses may require access to a DVD player and camera so students can review lessons and submit videos of themselves performing sign language for testing, which may also be done at an off-campus testing site.
 Students must demonstrate their skill in sign language by communicating a story, poem or lecture in sign language, which is evaluated against the English version.

 Online Sign Language Courses

 The most commonly offered online sign language courses are profiled below.